-Ford Focus RS review – is Ford's hyperactive hatchback a cut price Audi RS3?
-(2016 - 2018) - Prices, specs and rivals
+Ford Focus RS review – prices, specs and rivals

 The Focus RS impresses with strong performance and great handling